How to Find Affordable Tax Services & Save Money

 Getting affordable tax help is a smart move, but you should still be an active participant in the process.
 Here’s how to make the most of working with a tax professional, from choosing the right person to following up after filing.

-Questions for Your Preparer
+Smart Questions to Ask Your Tax Preparer

 Finding a qualified professional starts with asking the right questions.
 Don’t hesitate to inquire about credentials.
 Every tax preparer should have a Preparer Tax Identification Number (PTIN), which is required by the IRS.
 Also look for additional credentials, such as CPA (Certified Public Accountant), EA (Enrolled Agent), or a law license.
 You can verify these credentials with the relevant licensing boards.
 Before committing, do some research and check the preparer’s reputation through resources like the Better Business Bureau (BBB).
 Getting quotes from multiple preparers is always a good idea so you can compare pricing and services.